DLMatias/persona5royal-compendiumtool/README.md

 # Persona Compendium Toolkit

-Persona Compendium Toolkit is a client-side React app for browsing Persona compendium data, skills, and fusion routes across supported Persona games.
+Persona Compendium Toolkit is a client-side React app for browsing Persona compendium data, skills, fusion routes, and build-planning tools across supported Persona games.

-The project began as a Persona 5 Royal compendium and fusion calculator, then expanded to include Persona 3 Reload.
-It is still a personal portfolio project focused on React, TypeScript, data processing, state management, and browser-based fusion algorithms.
+The project began as a Persona 5 Royal compendium and fusion calculator, then expanded into a multi-game toolkit with support for Persona 5 Royal and Persona 3 Reload.
+It is a personal portfolio project focused on React, TypeScript, data processing, state management, browser-based fusion algorithms, and game-specific UI design.

-DISCLAIMER: None of this information is verified in game.
-The app uses existing public data sources and transforms them into local JSON files.

 ## Supported Games